denoland/celld/docs/roadmap.md

 - **Goal:** Package the current features into a compelling demonstration.
 - **Tasks:**
   1. **Multi-Node Demo Script:**
-     - Script to easily launch 2-3 `roomd` nodes locally (e.g., using Docker Compose or simple shell scripts).
+     - Script to easily launch 2-3 `celld` nodes locally (e.g., using Docker Compose or simple shell scripts).
      - A simple client application/script that connects to _any_ node:
-       - Creates a few rooms (which will be distributed by the hash).
+       - Creates a few cells (which will be distributed by the hash).
        - Writes/reads data to demonstrate basic function.
-       - _Crucially:_ Includes steps to kill one node and show that requests for its rooms are automatically routed to and served by a backup node after a short delay (discovery timeout + restore time).
+       - _Crucially:_ Includes steps to kill one node and show that requests for its cells are automatically routed to and served by a backup node after a short delay (discovery timeout + restore time).
-       - (Bonus): Show a new node starting, joining the cluster (visible via logs/querying state?), and taking load for new rooms.
+       - (Bonus): Show a new node starting, joining the cluster (visible via logs/querying state?), and taking load for new cells.
   2. **Configuration:** Ensure S3 bucket, region, heartbeat intervals, timeouts, etc., are easily configurable (e.g., via environment variables or a config file).
-  3. **Logging/Observability:** Enhance logging to make the dynamic discovery, node failures, lock acquisition, and room takeovers clearly visible.
+  3. **Logging/Observability:** Enhance logging to make the dynamic discovery, node failures, lock acquisition, and cell takeovers clearly visible.
   4. **README:** Update documentation explaining the architecture (S3 usage), setup, configuration, and how to run the demo.
 - **Outcome:** A clear demonstration of the system's dynamic nature and